PreviousView allNext

 Is car insurance compulsory in New Zealand?

-Currently, car insurance in NZ is not required.
+Currently, car insurance in New Zealand is not required.

 What are the benefits of having compulsory car insurance?